Youngstown, Ohio: Modern developments

 The Nathaniel R. Jones Federal Building and U.S. Courthouse was built during an era of new downtown construction in the early 2000s.

 Downtown Youngstown has seen modest levels of new construction.
-In the 2000s, additions included the Nathaniel R. Jones Federal Building and U.S. Courthouse in 2002, named for Youngstown native Nathaniel R. Jones and designed by Robert A. M. Stern Architects, the Mahoning County Children's Services Center and George Voinovich Government Center in 2004, and both the Covelli Centre and Ohio Seventh District Court of Appeals in 2006.
+In the 2000s, additions included the Nathaniel R. Jones Federal Building and U.S. Courthouse in 2002, named for native Youngstownian Nathaniel R. Jones and designed by Robert A. M. Stern Architects, the Mahoning County Children's Services Center and George Voinovich Government Center in 2004, and both the Covelli Centre and Ohio Seventh District Court of Appeals in 2006.
 The Covelli Centre was funded primarily through a $26 million federal grant secured in 2000 by then-Congressman James Traficant and is located on the site of a former steel mill downtown.
 The arena's main tenants are the Youngstown Phantoms junior hockey team.

 In 2004, construction began on a 60-home upscale development called Arlington Heights, and a grant from the United States Department of Housing and Urban Development allowed for the demolition of Westlake Terrace, a sprawling and dilapidated public housing project.
 Today, the site features a blend of senior housing, rental townhouses and for-sale single-family homes.
 Low real-estate prices and the efforts of the Youngstown Central Area Improvement Corporation have contributed to the purchase of several long-abandoned downtown buildings (many by outside investors) and their restoration and conversion into specialty shops, restaurants, and eventually condominiums.
 In addition, a $250 million New Urbanist revitalization of the Smoky Hollow neighborhood developed about 400 new residential units, university student housing, retail space, and a park.